lorensen/VTKExamples/src/Instructions/ForUsers.md

 ## Build all of the examples

-If you are really getting excited about learning VTK and are tried of downloading individual examples you can build them all.
+If you are getting excited about learning VTK and are tired of downloading individual examples, you can build them all.

 1. As a VTK Remote module